-Telepsychiatry is the delivery of psychiatric treatment remotely, using live video on a desktop, tablet, or smart phone.
-Telepsychiatry has been approved by the American Psychiatric Association, and a growing body of research data clearly demonstrates that psychiatric treatment via telemedicine can be as effective as when delivered during traditional outpatient appointments.
+Telepsychiatry, also known as virtual psychiatry, is the delivery of psychiatric treatment remotely, using live video on a desktop, tablet, or smartphone.
+Virtual psychiatry, a term approved by the American Psychiatric Association, is gaining recognition as an effective and convenient way to provide mental health care.
+A growing body of research data supports the notion that psychiatric treatment via telemedicine can be just as effective as when delivered during traditional outpatient appointments.
+Embracing the concept of a virtual psychiatrist opens up new possibilities for accessible and timely mental health support.

 Telemedicine is the delivery of healthcare via technology.
 Typically in behavioral health we’re referring to live interactive audio-visual communication by video conference.